SH1W4/WinDiagKit/mcp/README.md

-# 🤖 WinDiagKit MCP Agent
+# 🤖 Orbit-DevOps MCP Agent

-This directory contains the **Model Context Protocol (MCP)** implementation for WinDiagKit.
+This directory contains the **Model Context Protocol (MCP)** implementation for Orbit-DevOps.
 It turns the toolkit into an intelligent agent that AI coding assistants (like Claude Desktop, Cursor, etc.) can communicate with to diagnose and optimize your system directly.

 ## 🌟 Capabilities